 I find hope — and you should find hope — in the fact that many men enjoy the sex we like without drugs.
 It will take some time and work to get there, and doing so may demand some extended breaks and periods of self-reflection, but working in that direction is worth the work and beats the alternative — steadily worsening until your life falls apart.

 You and I both know how easily that can happen.
 We see examples every day of men who exist on the other side of that vague line where usage becomes unmanageable, and there is nothing we can do to help them.
-And I imagine we both see in them ourselves.
+And I imagine we both see ourselves in them.
 There is a narrow margin between us and them, and they are our brothers.
 Our ability to be on this side of that margin is a coin flip, a precarious result of chance.
-You’re never completely safe from slipping into that place, but you can build a life raft, a way to get back, if you do.
+You’re never completely safe from slipping into that place, but you can build a life raft, a community of people, way to get back, if you do.
 And you must.

 There are living success stories throughout our community.
 Go find them.